mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 ```r
 mds_nonmetric <- monoMDS(dist_gower)
 ```
+Then a data frame is created so the MDS solution can be plotted with ggplot:
 ```r
 df_mds_nonmetric <- cbind(df_movie_selection,
                        x = mds_nonmetric$points[,1],
                        y = mds_nonmetric$points[,2])
 ```
+Also we can review the movies if they fit multiple genres.
+For this purpose a variable, _genre_, is created where the genre(s) a movie belong to is put in a string:
 ```r
 df_mds_nonmetric %<>%
   mutate(genre = paste0(ifelse(Animation == 1, "Animation, ", ""),